ottomp24/ottomp24/D365FO/CropperControl/README.md

 ## Installation

-1. Go to Visual Studio > Dynamic D365 > Import Project...
+1. Go to Visual Studio > Dynamics 365 > Import Project...
 1. Select the .AXPP file and hit OK.

 Files can also be extracted from the .AXPP file by just changing the file extension to .ZIP if needed.